farihamahaldar-beep/DSAI3202-lab2/README.md

 3. Scheduled the job to run automatically:
    - Set it up to run daily so the data stays updated
-   - This means the pipeline can run on its own without me clicking anything
+   - This means the pipeline can run on its own without me clicking anything.
+This is important in real-world systems where data is continuously generated, as it ensures the dataset stays updated without manual intervention.

    <img width="966" height="548" alt="Screenshot 2026-02-10 225629" src="https://github.com/user-attachments/assets/00797c2a-f882-4566-b162-c6d4f50d9f08" />